IcySnex/Melora/Website/src/plugin-development/platform-support.md

     config: new(
         defaultItems:
         [
-            new("Save Lyrics", "Whether to search & save lyrics", true), new("Client ID", "The SoundCloud API client ID", "") ],
+            new("Save Description", "Whether to save the description as the lyrics", true), new("Client ID", "The SoundCloud API client ID", "") ],
         defaultQuality: Quality._160kbps,